Førslevgaard: Changing owners, 1661–1823

 Gørslevgaard passed out of the family when Lauge Beck's widow, Margrethe Grubbe, married Steen Hohendorff and he bought out Beck's other heirs.

 In 1685, Hohendorff sold Førslevgaard to Hans von Bøfke.
 He placed more land directly under the manor by dissolving five tenant fames.
-In 1685, Førslevgård was aqcquired by Hans von Bøfke.
+In 1685, Førslevgård was acquired by Hans von Bøfke.
 The estate then changed hands several times over the next decades.
 None of the owners lived on the estate and the buildings gradually fell into neglect.